peterhinch/micropython-async/v3/docs/TUTORIAL.md

 For those new to it an introduction may be found
 [in section 8](./TUTORIAL.md#8-notes-for-beginners).

-The MicroPython `uasyncio` library comprises a subset of Python's `asyncio` library.
+The MicroPython `asyncio` library comprises a subset of Python's `asyncio` library.
 It is designed for use on microcontrollers.
 As such it has a small RAM footprint and fast context switching with zero RAM allocation.
 This document describes its use with a focus on interfacing hardware devices.
 The aim is to